 Since this blog has been largely focused on glass pipes and water pipes, you’re probably wondering, “what about silicone?”

 Not to worry, We’ll cover silicone water pipes, which are an increasingly popular option for those looking for dependable pieces.

 One of the most significant advantages of silicone water pipes is resiliency.
-Silicon pipes and water pipes are virtually unbreakable, making them great smoking devices for the accident-prone.
+Silicone pipes and water pipes are virtually unbreakable, making them great smoking devices for the accident-prone.
 Since silicone is not transparent, it is also much more resistant to resinous deposits and unsightly tar.
-This generally allows users to go for longer periods of times in between cleanings.
+This generally allows users to go for longer periods of time between cleanings.

 Though you may not be able to see resin and grime from the outside of your silicone water pipe, these devices still require care and maintenance.
 To preserve the fresh flavors of your herbal blends or the taste of your concentrates, you will want to keep your silicone water pipe fresh and clean.
 Silicone, like glass, will be susceptible to mold and bacteria if left uncleaned.

 For easy maintenance of your silicone water pipe, it’s important to do some light cleaning after every usage.
 We would recommend emptying the water from your silicone water pipe or Sidecar dab rig, after every usage.
 This will prevent stagnant tastes from disrupting the terpene flavors of your concentrates or herbal blends.
 Taking even this simple step will prevent the buildup of pond scum, bacteria, and all sorts of other stuff you don’t want to be inhaling into your lungs.